kauri-io/Content/ZeppelinOS/Deploy and Upgrade.md

   `$ cd first-project`

 Now we're going to create our **project.json** file to store the relevant data for the project.
-You will be prompted with properties to fill in.
-You can fill them in if you wish or press enter to leave them as the default.
+You will see a dialogue of properties to fill in.
+Fill them in if you wish or press enter to leave as the default.

   `$ npm init`